 Extracting diagnostic logs

-4. Make sure your phone is connected via USB (regular USB connection without tethering) and that your phone has USB debugging notification pinned.
+4. Make sure your phone is connected via USB (regular USB connection without tethering) and that your phone has USB debugging notification visible.
 If you don't have this notification visible, you probably have developer mode disabled.

-Important: This log will contain data logged by other applications.
+Privacy note: This log will contain data logged by other applications.
 Sensitive data should not be there but it's up to app developers to decide what is logged and what is not.
 You can open the file and see contents for yourself.
 If you want, you can remove anything with dates prior to VRidge crash/fault event time but please leave the entries created between VRidge startup and shutdown unmodified.